 Address: 3 Plaza de Santa María, Alicante

-9 Ayuntamiento (Town Hall)
+10. Ayuntamiento (Town Hall)

 Just behind the park of the Explanada de Espana and near the Plaza Puerta del Mar, the town hall of Alicante makes a striking impression.
-This grand Baroque building has a beautiful Churrigueresque facade and two imposing towers that soar to 35 meters.
+This grand Baroque building has a beautiful Churrigueresque facade and two imposing towers, which soar to 35 meters.
 On the staircase leading up to the building is an instrument used in Spain as a reference point to measure the height above sea level.
 The building is open to the public, and visitors should be sure to see the Salón Azul (Blue Room), which is particularly dazzling.
 The building also displays some interesting Dalí art works.

 Address: Plaza del Ayuntamiento, Alicante

-10 Plaza de Gabriel Miró
+11. Plaza de Gabriel Miró

 Pleasantly shaded by leafy trees, this charming and romantic square is a tribute to the renowned author of Alicante, Gabriel Miró.
 A gorgeous fountain with classically inspired statues adorns the center, and a bust of Gabriel Miró is at one end of the square.
 Lining the borders of the square are magnificent Art Nouveau and other monumental buildings.

 Where to Stay in Alicante for Sightseeing

 Most of the tourist attractions and things to do in Alicante are in or close to the old town and the adjoining harbor and marina.
 Catch the lift to hilltop Castillo de Santa Bárbara from beautiful Postiguet beach, an easy walk from anywhere in the old town.
-Here are some highly-rated hotels in Alicante:
+Here are some highly rated hotels in Alicante:

 - Luxury Hotels: Occupying a former convent in the old town, close to restaurants, shops, and the port, Hospes Amerigo has smartly decorated rooms and a rooftop pool with a stunning view of the Santa Barbara Castle.
 Melia Alicante is a resort hotel with a pool at the marina, overlooking the beach and Mediterranean and an easy walk to old town attractions.
 Also at the marina and beach and five minutes from the old town restaurants, Hotel Spa Porta Maris & Suites del Mar has outdoor and indoor pools, saunas, and whirlpools.

-- Mid-Range Hotels: Abba Centrum Hotel has a rooftop terrace, sauna, and steam room, on a residential street within an easy walk of the old town area and waterfront.
+- Mid-Range Hotels: Eurostars Centrum Alicante has a rooftop terrace, sauna, and steam room, on a residential street within an easy walk of the old town area and waterfront.
 Near the lively market at the northern side of the old town, 10 minutes from the harbor, Eurostars Lucentum is opposite an airport bus stop and has free, fast Wi-Fi.
 Almost opposite the bus station, which is also an airport bus stop, and about a 15-minute walk from the old town and harbor, the green AC Hotel Alicante has a small pool.

-- Budget Hotels: Right by the beach and an airport bus stop, and a short walk from the old town, Tryp Ciudad de Alicante has views of the castle from guestroom balconies.
+- Budget Hotels: Right by the beach and an airport bus stop, and a short walk from the old town, Tryp Ciudad de Alicante has views of the castle from guest room balconies.
 NH Rambla de Alicante is in the old town near the bustling market, a 10-minute walk from the beach.
 Also a short walk to the beach and attractions, and surrounded by shops and restaurants, Hotel Cervantes has basic air-conditioned rooms, free breakfast, and free Wi-Fi.